 Although the bodies in this painting are not realistic, we can see how Picasso’s style evolved over the course of the work.
 The women on the left of the painting were painted first, and despite their geometric bodies their faces remain easy to identify.
 The two women on the right were created later, and their bodies are not only crouching but have also been broken up.
 Even though we can see the body from behind we can also directly see the face, creating an impossible contortion.
 Iberian art influences can be seen in the faces of the women to the left of the painting, whereas African mask influences art seen in those to the right.
 The crouching woman whose face we can see both from the front and side would foreshadow the artist’s future style.

-As soon as Picasso unveiled les Demoiselles d’Avignon, it was met with hostility from a small circle of critics that included Braque and Matisse.
-It was the radical style rather than the subject matter that shocked viewers, because as Picasso rejected classical representations of the body he also rejected classical methods of painting.
-There is neither shadow nor perspective in this painting; it is as thought the five figures have been plastered on the canvas.
+As soon as Picasso unveiled Les Demoiselles d’Avignon, it was met with hostility from a small circle of critics that included Braque and Matisse.
+It was the radical style rather than the subject matter that shocked viewers.
+As Picasso rejected classical representations of the body, he also rejected classical methods of painting.
+There is neither shadow nor perspective in this painting; it is as though the five figures have been plastered on the canvas.
 Les Demoiselles d’Avignon was revolutionary for everyone that saw it, including artists.
 This work was avant-garde in its subject matter and the method in which it was created; marking a crucial turning point and the beginning of Cubism.

 Looking at Cubism

 Les Demoiselles d’Avignon is an unconventional and radical work, and can be considered the first Cubist painting.
 A year later, Cubism would develop into a legendary movement under the guide of Picasso and Georges Braque.
-Although this movement is still an incredible influence today, it took more than 30 years for Les Demoiselles d’Avignon to be accepted by the art world.
-This painting’s style influenced almost all the major movements of the century, yet it remained hidden from public view after being bought by private collector, Jacques Drouot.
-It was only when it was acquired and put on display by MoMA, that the world could appreciate and view Picasso’s first Cubist piece.
+Although this movement is still influential today, it took more than 30 years for Les Demoiselles d’Avignon to be accepted by the art world.
+This painting’s style influenced many major movements of the century, yet it remained hidden from public view.
+It was bought by private collector, Jacques Drouot.
+It was only when it was acquired and put on display by MoMA, that the world could appreciate Picasso’s first of many Cubist pieces.